SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 # Overview

+This lab explores how Windows resolves commands when they are executed without a fully qualified path.
+The goal is to understand search order, %PATH%, %PATHEXT%, and why command resolution behavior matters from a security perspective.

+# Objective

+- Identify the order Windows uses to resolve unqualified commands
+- Understand the role of %PATH% and %PATHEXT%
+- Compare qualified and unqualified commands
+- Explain how search order can create security risk
+  //
 Windows resolves commands by searching for executable files based on a defined order.
 When a command is entered without a full path (e.g., ipconfig, backup, sample), Windows determines which file to execute using a combination of: